Japan eVisa - Indian Passport, US Resident (H1B)

 Your day-by-day itinerary must match your flights exactly

 This is the most common rejection reason.
-Day 1 should be your arrival date in Japan (not your departure from the US).
+Day 1 should be your departure from your country.
 Your last day should be your departure date from Japan.

 The fee notice date is given to you in advance